ChromeDevTools/devtools-frontend/front_end/panels/timeline/components/insights/README.md

 ## 5. Render!

-Add your insight to the UI in `SidebarSingleNavigation.ts` in the `#renderInsights` method.
+Add your insight to the UI in `SidebarSingleInsightSet.ts` in the `#renderInsights` method.